 The PCP discussed management options with the patient, who rejected surgical intervention and opted for conservative management.
-The PCP discussed with the patient a plan to monitor the condition (as a HealthConcern) and the potential risk of subluxation of the affected vertebrae.
+The PCP discussed with the patient a plan to monitor the condition (as a Health ConcernConcern) and the potential risk of subluxation of the affected vertebrae.

 A Typical Use Case for HealthConcern and HealthConcern Tracking

-To help clarify the abstract nature of HealthConcern Tracking, an example patient history may be used.
+To help clarify the abstract nature of Health ConcernConcern Tracking, an example patient history may be used.

 A 55-year-old patient with known Type I Diabetes presented to his Primary Care Physician (PCP) with chief complaints of cough and slight shortness of breath.
 There was no wheezing on examination.